-Our Organic Merino Interlock Wool Shorties are made of our luscious and super durable heavy organic merino wool interlock/elastine blend for the body of the shorties and our super soft and stretchy merino knit/elastine blend for the waistband and cuffs.
+Our Organic Merino Interlock Wool Shorties are made of our luscious and super durable heavy organic merino wool interlock/ elastane blend for the body of the shorties and our super soft and stretchy merino wool jersey / elastane blend for the waistband and cuffs.

 **All custom orders have up to a 21 working day turnaround time.